ExodusMovement/qaf/README.md

 </Subscribe>

 // higher order components pattern: injecting stores by their keys as defined in `<Provider />`
-// typically we would use it if we wanted access to the store's state or actions
+// typically we would use this if we wanted access to the store's state or actions
-// in places other than the render function of our component, e.g. lifecycle methods subscribe('store', 'anotherStore', ..)(Counter);
+// in places other than the render function of our component, e.g. lifecycle methods
+// note that this is just a thin wrapper around `<Subscribe />` subscribe('store', 'anotherStore', ..)(Counter);
 ```